-General and administrative expenses decreased approximately \$0.1 million for the six months ended June 30, 2011 compared to the same period in the prior year.
-The decrease is due to a number of factors, including lower transfer agent expenses and related investor support expenses in the current period subsequent to listing our shares on the New York Stock Exchange in the prior period.
+General and administrative expenses decreased approximately \$2.2 million for the nine months ended September 30, 2011 compared to the same period in the prior year.
+The decrease is primarily attributable to lower transfer agent expenses and related investor support expenses in the current period as compared to the prior year costs incurred subsequent to the listing of our shares on the New York Stock Exchange in February 2010 of approximately \$5.1 million.
+The decrease was partially offset by higher legal fees of \$2.1 million mainly due to higher insurance reimbursements related to our defense of ongoing litigation in the prior period.
+We also incurred higher employee benefit costs of approximately \$1.4 million, primarily due to the new stock performance component of the 2010 Long Term Incentive Compensation Plan which effects long-term incentive compensation grants for officers.